 If you have non-U.S. academic records for post-secondary work, please review our international applicant requirements as they might apply to you.

 4. Official copy of your high school transcripts (if necessary)

-5. Official standardized test scores (if necessary)
+5. Official standardized test scores (optional)

 Students who would like to receive credit toward their degree for successfully completing Advanced Placement (AP), International Baccalaureate (IB), A/AS level examinations, or certain other standard exams, must submit those official scores upon receiving an offer of admission.

 You may choose to submit a letter of recommendation with your application.
 Recommendations must be sent to us directly from the recommender, and they can be written by anyone of the applicant's choosing including teachers, counselors, coaches and mentors.

 7. Activities and awards list or resume (optional)

 Detail your efforts in the community, arts, leadership, athletics, family involvements, work experience and other extracurricular activities and hobbies in order of interest to you.

 You can submit this information via your StandOut Admissions Network Profile Activities/Experience section or by uploading a separate document.

 8. School of Music application (School of Music applicants only)